-We understand the importance of comprehensive estate planning.
+We understand the importance of comprehensive financial and estate planning.
 We work closely with financial advisors to ensure our recommended plans align with client needs and preferences.

 We will consult with the client's preferred Financial Advisor (FA), introduce them to one if they don't have one, and seek advice for complex cases.
 We will conduct our due diligence to ensure that the FA's service, pricing transparency, and business ethics are as excellent as ours.

-Benefit to client: Having financial planning and estate planning professionals working together is best for client.
+Having financial and estate planning professionals working together is best for the client.
 One joined-up plan.
-No conflicting advise.
+No conflicting advice.
 Saves hours and the uncertainty of shopping around.
+If either professional needs to ask a question or double-check something, having an existing working relationship speeds up the process and saves time and money for the client.

 You may not have the time or the inclination to spend hours sitting in front of a computer screen drafting Wills, and besides, your time is spent doing what you do best.